timdolenko/ci-introduction/README.md

           restore-keys: ${{ runner.os }}-deps-v1-
 ```

-I won't go into detail, because each platform, in our case it's Github Actions, has it's own syntaxis, it's more important to understand the principles and overall those config files are usually very easy to understand.
+I won't go into detail, because each platform, in our case it's Github Actions, has it's own syntax, it's more important to understand the principles and overall those config files are usually very easy to understand.

 `on:`
 We describe _when_ we want to run the workflow, or _what_ will trigger it.